Autism Spectrum Therapy

 Are you a parent seeking counseling and support for your adolescent or teen with autism?
 Or are you an adult that suspects you fall somewhere on the spectrum?
 Do you or your child experience symptoms of anxiety, depression, or behavioral setbacks as you struggle to conform to a neurotypical world?
-Our autism spectrum therapy approach can help.
+Our neurodiversity-affirming and trauma-informed approach to autism spectrum therapy can help.

 If you’re the parent of an autistic, you may feel like the support your adolescent or teen receives often doesn’t understand their individual needs and autism traits.
 Perhaps you have to battle with school administrators or guidance counselors to get your child appropriate services and accommodations.
 You may be worried that your child has to wear a figurative mask or behave in a way that is ultimately inauthentic to who they are, creating a sense of self-doubt, and disconnect.
 Or that their therapies only focus on addressing behaviors and don’t adequately support your child’s social and emotional needs as well.

 These concerns may translate into various mental health challenges.
 Your adolescent or teen could be exhibiting symptoms of depression, anxiety, trauma, and/or OCD tendencies.
 If this is the case, you may have sought the counsel of a therapist in the past, but they lacked experience working with neurodivergent populations or providing trauma-informed and affirming care.

 Some Adults Do Not Realize They’re On The Spectrum